Open-Markets-Initiative/low-latency-reference/README.md

 A repository of articles, blogs, books, videos and other information for developing low latency and/or high bandwidth applications

+We are always on the lookout for new resources on the topics of high performance, low latency and high/or high bandwidth computing.
+Please add any suggestions as an issue.

 ## Open Markets Initiative

 The Open Markets Initiative (Omi) is a group of technologists dedicated to